Sudip-Kumar-Mandal/Sudip-Kumar-Mandal/README.md

 - 👋 Hi, I’m @Sudip-Kumar-Mandal
-- 👀 I’m interested in uploading my projects here
+- 👀 I’m interested in IoT and working with electronics
 - 🌱 I’m currently learning git and GitHub

 <!---